degleris1/OperatorAlgorithms.jl/README.md

 such that	u0 <= u <= u1
 		c0 <= c(u) <= c1
 ```
-These problems are then converted into a standard form.
+These problems are then converted into a different standard form.
 Specifically, we introduce a slack variable `s` and define `x = [u; s]`, then solve,
 ```
 min_x		g(x)